 Each year in September the Center organizes a one-day meeting with lectures focused on a particular topic in catalysis and a poster session highlighting research in the Center.
 This meeting provides a forum for contact between graduate students and postdocs and industrial researchers.

 Catalysis and Surface Science Seminar Series

-A weekly lunch-time seminar on Fridays.
+A regular lunch-time seminar on Fridays.
 The speakers include a mixture of visitors from outside the university as well as graduate students and postdoctoral researchers working on Center projects.